hoangphanthai/Kubernetes_Custom_Resource_Controller/README.md

   * Be reachable from outside of the cluster & secured via TLS (VPN is enough)

 * Add external Secret/Value support in the `Application` CRD:
-  * Type (E.g. JSON/YAML) - Please focus on the type that you exposed via step 3.1
+  * Type (E.g. JSON/YAML) - Please focus on the type that you exposed via above step
   * URL - URL to the secret (e.g. <https://delivion-secrets/test.json>)

 * Again, define the logic(s) for these requirements
 * Adapt your Controller to be able to read the data and convert it either as Secret or as a Configmap to the actual application pod

-## 4. Implementation by me
+## 4. Implementation
 * Re-design CRD yaml
 https://github.com/hoangphanthai/Kubernetes_Custom_Resource_Controller/blob/main/crd/app1.yaml
 * Implement Controller logics